 An Historical Investigation into the Travels of the Apostle Paul

 Parsagard Press 2001

-In the middle of the first century, the Apostle Paul spent more than two decades traveling, and planting churches, throughout the eastern Roman empire.
-The details of his journeys are found in the New Testament book The Acts of the Apostles and in Paul’s letters.
+In the middle of the first century, the Apostle Paul spent more than two decades traveling and planting churches throughout the eastern Roman empire.
+The details of those journeys are found in the Acts of the Apostles and in Paul’s letters.

 Alone among those books written for the general reader, Evidence and Paul’s Journeys examines the details of this historical evidence in depth.